 What is the current pre-positioned emergency stock?

 Activities around data collection are essential to map the existing emergency stock situation and identify its gaps and duplication.
-This mapping exercise will then form the basis for the activities linked to the Data Analysis pillar, which offers further tools to inform decision-making processes about coordinated pre-positioning strategies that can lead to more effective emergency responses.
+This mapping exercise, done using the STOCKHOLM platform, will then form the basis for the activities linked to the Data Analysis pillar, which offer further tools to inform decision-making processes about coordinated pre-positioning strategies that can lead to more effective emergency responses.

 What would be the optimum pre-positioned emergency stock strategy?

 This pillar focuses on defining the optimum pre-positioned emergency stock in each location, based on a combination of historical disaster response data, a set of humanitarian logistics information, and other variables which are relevant to the humanitarian context (i.e. absorption capacity, replenishment times, etc.).

 Stock data are analysed through a mathematical model elaborated in partnership with Penn State University, MIT, and other academic institutions.